octoml/octoai-textgen-cookbook/function_calling_cx_agent/README.md

 ## Setup

-Before running anything, please first install the necessary dependencies with `pip install -r requirements.txt` and make sure to specify your `OCTOAI_TOKEN` in the `.env` file.
+Before running anything, please first install the necessary dependencies with `poetry install` and make sure to specify your `OCTOAI_TOKEN` in the `.env` file.

 ## Dataset